microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaContact.md

 This example retrieves specified contact in the directory.

-- `-ObjectId` parameter specifies the contact object ID.
+- `-ObjectId` parameter specifies the contact Id.

 ### Example 3: Retrieve all contacts objects in the directory